 Welcome to Class One and Class Two!

-Our Curriculum Project for Summer 2022 is Wriggle and Crawl.
+Our Curriculum Project for Spring is 'Dinosaur Planet'.

 Stomp, crash, roar!
 Watch out – there are dinosaurs about!
 Yes, that’s right, we’re travelling back in time to the age of the dinosaurs.
 This half term, we’ll visit a museum, look closely at ancient fossils and study reptiles to understand how dinosaurs may have lived and eventually died out.
 We’ll learn about the great fossil hunter, Mary Anning, and follow in her footsteps, studying dinosaur teeth and bones to find out what dinosaurs liked to eat.
 Learning dinosaur names, creating puzzling riddles, writing fantastic fact files and creating exciting dinosaur stories are some of the other activities we’ll be involved in this half term.
 We’ll also use our artistic skills to make model dinosaurs and to design dinosaur landscapes.

 Meet a fossil expert and learn how fossils were formed from the remains of plants and animals that lived millions of years ago.

 Learning resources around the theme of dinosaurs and fossils resources.